Adult Autism and Relationships

 Counselling can help autistic individuals, or their partners navigate the challenges they face in their romantic relationships.
 One of the ways in which counselling can help is by addressing communication difficulties.
 A counsellor can help autistic individuals to develop and practice effective communication skills, expressing/understanding emotions, understand non-verbal cues, social interaction, and problem-solving.
 This can help to prevent misunderstandings and conflicts, and foster a more positive and supportive relationship.
 A counsellor can also help a non-autistic partner learn to understand autism, develop communication strategies, learn accommodation strategies, and recognize when their partner’s autism is impacting their relationship.

 Despite these challenges, it is important to remember that every autistic person is unique, and their experiences in romantic relationships will vary.
 There are also numerous benefits to being in a relationship with someone autistic.
-Generally speaking, autistic people tend to be honest and loyal.
-Also, due to autistic people’s preference for structure and routine, they sometimes tend to be reliable, which can feel safe and secure for some spouse.
-It is also important to remember that both the autistic and non-autistic individual can learn ways to improve the relationship and to avoid over-focusing on the autistic partner’s shortcomings.
+It is also important to remember that both the autistic and non-autistic individual can learn ways to improve the relationship and to avoid focusing on the autistic partner’s shortcomings.
 With the right support, autistic people and their partners can enjoy fulfilling and meaningful relationships, and live full and happy lives.

 If you are autistic or have an autistic partner and would like to work on improving your relationship, contact me for a free consultation.